-Mention the words ‘Bletchley Park’ and most people will immediately think of Alan Turing, the brilliant codebreaker who was born 100 years ago this year.
+Mention the words ‘Bletchley Park’ and most people will immediately think of Alan Turing.
 But, important as Turing’s contribution was, he was but one of a larger group of codebreakers who were themselves but a tiny minority of what was an enormous and highly complex organisation.

 The Buckinghamshire estate of Bletchley Park was the wartime home of the Government Code and Cipher School (GC & CS), the forerunner of today’s GCHQ.
 Formed after the First World War from the codebreaking facilities at the Admiralty and the War Office, by 1939 GC & CS was part of the Secret Intelligence Service (SIS or MI6), itself within the Foreign Office.